 leaders rulers in societies to manipulate public opinion and create illusions that keep the masses under a spell.
 The illusions vary depending on the time and place, but they are always intended to keep the powerless majority under the thumb of a powerful minority.

 When the administration of Ronald Reagan Inc. took over the White House in 1981, corporate sponsors decided that “we the people” had made far too many gains in human rights.
-They knew that the absolute control they wanted to regain depended upon consolidating the propaganda apparatus that had been weakened by the activism of the 1960s and early 1970s.
+They knew that the absolute control they desired depended upon rebuilding the propaganda apparatus that had been weakened by the activism of the 1960s and 1970s.
 A plan of societal control which included widespread deregulation and a massive barrage of conditioning on social issues was put into effect that still has consequences for the well-being of the nation – and of the entire planet.
-And, success of this plan depended on deregulation of media ownership to obtain and maintain control of the flow of information to manufacture support for legislation that would destroy the ability of much of the working class to think creatively.
-Everyone knows that a diversity of opinion in media is a sure way of curtailing ignorance so if enough people understood precisely what was being done, absolute control over the populace would be virtually impossible.
+And success of this plan depended heavily on deregulation of media ownership to obtain and maintain control of the flow of information to manufacture support for ideas which would resonate with personal desires as opposed to ideas rooted in the good of “we the people.”
+This plan successfully destroyed the ability of much of the working class to think creatively.
+Everyone knows that a diversity of opinion in media is a sure way of curtailing ignorance so if enough people understood precisely what was being done, absolute control would be impossible.

 Now, censorship isn’t quite as simple as many people believe.
 There is more than one way of censoring news.
-We’ve all heard about reporters complaining of articles being edited in a way that changed or diluted the point they were trying to make, but the corporate vultures who’ve taken over the media are more varied in their attack on the well-documented (yet often ignored) first amendment of the U.S. Constitution.
-Hiring obedient employees, firing creative thinkers for vague reasons (often through false accusations), disingenuously prioritizing issues through corporate-sponsored editorials, giving differing amounts of time to specific matters without regard to their importance to society and many other subtle – and not so subtle – techniques of dubious veracity are also frequently employed by these manipulators of public opinion.
+We’ve all heard about reporters complaining of articles being edited in a way that changed or diluted the point they were trying to make, but the corporate suits who’ve taken over the media are more varied in their attack on the well-documented (yet often ignored) first amendment of the U.S. Constitution.
+Hiring obedient employees, firing creative thinkers for vague reasons (often through false accusations), disingenuously prioritizing issues through corporate-sponsored editorials, giving differing amounts of time to specific matters without regard to their importance to society and many other subtle – and not so subtle – techniques of dubious veracity are also frequently employed by those in the upper echelon of media corporations.

 Rupert Murdoch has constructed a media empire of immense wealth doing precisely this.
 While Newscorp is probably the most obvious example of corporate media creatively twisting facts and fabricating partial truths on an aggressive scale to render the populace incapable of making intelligent decisions, it is certainly not alone.
 True, they did bring an obscenely exuberant style to character assassination and trash journalism in an undeniably dysfunctional presentation of what was previously known as “the news”.
-However, every corporate media outlet in the country eventually joined the self-indulgent party of mudslinging which has become part of the behavior modification plan by the ruling (fooling) class.
-This has been accomplished on a level that would make Josef Goebbels jealous.
+However, every corporate media outlet in the country eventually joined the self-indulgent party of mudslinging which has come to be considered normal in media.
+This has been accomplished on a level that would make Josef Goebbels proud.

-Racism, sexism, religious intolerance, homophobia, xenophobia, self-destructive ignorance – you name it, corporate media pushes it to the limit.
-Even before the destruction of the Fairness Doctrine and insane deregulation by Reagan Inc. and the surreptitious giveaway by the Clinton administration to the telecommunications industry of the peoples’ airwaves, mainstream media indulged in twisting information to fit the agendas of various corporate entities.
+Racism, sexism, religious intolerance, homophobia, xenophobia, self-destructive ignorance (specifically of easily proved facts) – you name it, certain people in corporate media constantly push it to the limit.
+Even before the elimination of the Fairness Doctrine and enthusiastic deregulation by Reagan Inc. and the surreptitious giveaway by the Clinton administration to the telecommunications industry of the peoples’ airwaves, mainstream media indulged in twisting information to fit the agendas of various corporate entities.
 It is now on steroids.

-Though it seems obvious to anyone who pays attention, people need to finally say “enough is enough”.
-Loudly.
-We need to insist on journalism being brought back to a field that should be a community service instead of an industry that works to increase profits and societal control by power hungry manipulators.
+Though it seems obvious to anyone who pays attention, people need to finally say “enough is enough” and to say it loudly.
+We need to insist that journalism be brought back to being a community service instead of an industry that works to increase profits and societal control by power hungry manipulators.

 We need media that serves the community, not severs it.

-And, it needs to be taken out of the hands of corporate predators who feed on fear, ignorance, anger and desperation.
+Bringing back solid regulation of media ownership and giving enforcement powers to an FCC staffed without corporate backing would take significant power out of the hands of corporate predators who feed on fear, ignorance, anger and desperation.
+Diversity of opinion would be a natural result of this.
 We need to refuse to put up with being looked at with pathetic derision by the rest of the world.
-Who can actually watch FOX, CNN and other corporate liars spew their vehement rants of insane ramblings without being embarrassed?
+Who can actually watch FOX, CNN and other corporate liars spew rants of insane ramblings without being embarrassed?
 How can we expect to be taken seriously when our most “successful” media is farcical enough to seem like dark cartoons of dysfunctional buffoonery?

-It’s long past time to stand up and speak out.
-People need to contact their local television and radio stations to complain about the disingenuous way we’re being conditioned to accept sociopathic views.
+It’s long past the time to stand up and speak out.
+People need to contact their local television networks, radio stations and internet news outlets to complain about the disingenuous way we’re being conditioned to accept views which correspond to the desires of wealthy business executives instead of the needs of the people.
 We need to demand coverage of issues that are important to US.
 We need to demand a modicum of competence in a field so critical to continuing to evolve as a species – so critical to simply being human.
 This dissemination of propaganda that keeps us divided and clawing at each others throats hurts everyone.
 It’s suicide.
 It’s time to undo the damage that has systematically brought us not only to a place of fear-ridden obedience, hate and ignorance, but also to the brink of extinction.